Total anomalous pulmonary venous return (TAPVR)

 In total anomalous pulmonary venous return (TAPVR), the pulmonary veins incorrectly send blood to the heart's upper right chamber (atrium).
 In a normal heart (shown on the left), oxygen-rich blood flows from the pulmonary veins to the upper left chamber (left atrium).
 In a type of TAPVR called supracardiac TAPVR, oxygen-rich blood from the pulmonary veins goes into the wrong chamber on the other side (right atrium).
 As a result, the blood mixes with oxygen-poor blood.

-Because not enough oxygen is in the blood that goes out to the body, babies can appear blue (cyanotic).
-If the blood flow through the pulmonary veins is reduced or blocked, babies can also look blue.
+A baby with TAPVR may have breathing difficulty and appear blue (cyanotic) because of the lack of oxygen in the blood that goes out to the body, or because blood flow through the pulmonary veins is reduced or blocked.

-To diagnose the condition, your child's doctor may review your child's signs and symptoms, conduct a physical exam, and listen to your child's heart with a stethoscope to check for a heart murmur.
+Your child's doctor will perform a physical exam and listen to your child's heart with a stethoscope to check for a heart murmur.

-Other tests, such as electrocardiograms or chest X-rays, may be conducted if more information is needed.
+Other tests such as an electrocardiogram (ECG or EKG), a chest X-ray or computerized tomography (CT) scan may be done if more information is needed.

-Surgery is generally needed when a child is young.
+Surgery is generally needed when a child is a baby.
+The timing of surgery depends on whether or not there's a blockage.
 To repair this congenital heart defect, surgeons connect the pulmonary veins to the left atrium and close the hole between the atria.